Deepanshu0721/MachineLearning/MarketBasketAnalysis/Readme.md

 ## Indroduction
+Market Basket Analysis is a modelling technique based upon the theory that if you buy a certain group of items, you are more (or less) likely to buy another group of items.
+For example, if you are in an English pub and you buy a pint of beer and don't buy a bar meal, you are more likely to buy crisps (US. chips) at the same time than somebody who didn't buy beer.

-Who is your Customer?
+__Who is your Customer?__
 Sometime it is not very obvious or short to answer this.
 There are lots of ways to classify customers and divided them by groups.
 But since we have data, let's use data approach to answer this question.

 When you have data -- like a list of customers and what they bought -- and you need to create groups with similar characterestics using this data, we need a clustering approach.